Moe-phantom/NEURO_SYMBOLIC_AI/README.md

 | **Recall** | 0.99 |
 | **F1-Score** | 0.99 |

-*Note: While the accuracy is exceptionally high, this suggests strong stylistic differences between the "Real" (Reuters) and "Fake" sources in this specific dataset.
+*Note: While the accuracy is exceptionally high, this suggests big stylistic differences between the "Real" (Reuters) and "Fake" sources in this specific dataset.
 This model serves as a high-performance baseline for detecting linguistic anomalies.*

 ---